 They have told you about the market on the Avenue des Champs-Élysées, which during Christmas time shines with green, red and blue lights and is filled with artisans selling their wares.

 Now that you are here, the thought of it gives you a sense of warmth – maybe because you are holding a glass of vin chaude that protects you from the cold chill of winter, maybe because in a crowd of travellers you have finally found the place you have been looking forward to for months.

 But “he who hesitates is lost” as you have heard so many times.
 And the truth is that in Paris there is so much to see that it is difficult to decide what to focus on.
 The signs at the stations, with their Liberty style declaring the importance of beauty, invite you to look at the large map of what was once called the Ville Lumière, or “City of Light”.
-Like all the great cities of the world, Paris is divided into quarters, called arrondissements here, each with its own identity and, once again, an unmistakable aroma.
+Like all the great cities of the world, the capital of France is divided into quarters, the so called Paris arrondissements here, each with its own identity and, once again, an unmistakable aroma.

 An arrondissement full of history: the sixteenth

 There is the sixteenth district or arrondissment, for example, famous throughout Europe for the Haussmann buildings whose luxury still recalls the Second Empire or the time between 1848 and 1852 when the city underwent an important modernization project.

 Just a couple of minutes away from the XVI arrondissement you can find the apartment Lauriston, located in one of Paris most exclusive residential area.
 The apartment is located in a splendid and quiet neighbourhood right between the Champs-Elysées and the Eiffel Tower.